Settlement

 More about settlement

 Settlement is the successful outcome of a debt negotiation with your creditors.
-The goal is for you or a debt resolution company that works for you to get your creditor to accept less than the amount you owe as payment in full.
+The goal is for you or a debt relief company that works for you to get your creditor to accept less than the amount you owe as payment in full.

 It's important to know that you can only get settlements for unsecured debt like credit card balances, personal loans, and medical debt—not secured loans like auto financing.